Compare free term life insurance quotes in minutes

 How & where can you buy term life insurance?

 You can buy life insurance from an independent broker that works with multiple companies, or directly from an individual insurance company.
-At Policygenius, our agents can help you compare quotes from different insurance companies to find the right coverage at a price that works for you.
+At Policygenius, our agents can help you compare quotes from different term life insurance companies to find the right coverage at a price that works for you.

 1. Fill out an application.
-Youll then have a phone call with an agent, and then, in most cases, take a medical exam.
+You’ll then have a phone call with an agent, and then, in most cases, take a medical exam.

 2. Wait for the insurance company.
 The insurer will review your application and give you your final rate.